Guillermo-Hidalgo-Gadea/VideoPyToolbox/README.md

 When it comes to video compression, FFmpeg can be challenging to use over command line, specially in batch processing.
 This toolbox allows you to run pre-defined ffmpeg commands with a few mouse clicks in Tk interfaces and interactive keyboard inputs right from the terminal.

 ## How to use VideoPyToolbox
 The Toolbox is built as an interactive terminal prompt to guide you step by step through the process of concatenating, compressing, spliting and playing videos.
-You can either use the ´VideoPyToolbox.py´ script in your IDE, or run it from the terminal.
-The dist directory contains a pre-compiled executable ´VideoPyToolbox.exe´for Windows.
+You can either use the `VideoPyToolbox.py` script in your IDE, or run it from the terminal.
+The dist directory contains a pre-compiled executable `VideoPyToolbox.exe` for Windows.

 ## Features
-Video compression is set to h.264 and h.265, but could be expanded in future releases.
+Video compression is set to `h.264` and `h.265`, but could be expanded in future releases.
 The trim/split function to extract video snippets between timestamps needs to transcode the video (h.265 cfr 0) to achieve "frame-accurate" splits.
 This may take a while.
 Lossless splits are not accurate if the exact timestamp does not contain a keyframe, which result in timeshifts of up to several seconds (depending on framerate).

 ## Next release
 * enhanced batch processing for trim/split